luismcastillo/SJSU-art75/tutorials/02a_shootingDSLR/README.md

 <br>
 <br>

-# ▼△▼△▼ Shutter Speed
+# ▼△▼△▼ Frame Rate and Shutter Speed

-* Slower frame-rates will produce
+* Your frame rate is how often your video is recording a frame to the file
+* Shutter speed is how long the exposure time is *for each frame*
-* Rule of thumb: double your frame-rate to have you an approximation for you ideal shutter speed
+* Rule of thumb: double your frame rate to set your ideal shutter speed for film-like movement
   * So if you are shooting at 24fps, double that is 48.
-There is no 1/48th shutter speed, so you round to 1/50th sec.
+Sometimes there is no 1/48th shutter speed, so you round to 1/50th sec.
   * Shooting at 30fps ---> shutter speed of 1/60th sec
-* Lower shutter speeds create more motion blur, whereas higher shutter speeds (faster) will create sharper but stutter-y movement.
+* Lower shutter speeds create more ***motion blur***, whereas higher shutter speeds (faster) will create sharper but stutter-y movement.
   * High shutter speeds are good for capturing fast-moving action like sports
 * Lower shutter speeds will let more light in, higher shutter speeds will darken your image.
+* If you want to shoot ***slow-motion***, you will want to raise your frame rate, not the shutter speed.
+This will result in more frames in your footage, that you can stretch out over time in Premiere (without it being blurry)

 ![Low shutter speed](assets/lowShutterSpeed.JPG)
 *Blur with low shutter speed*